 TECENTRIQ may cause fertility problems in females, which may affect the ability to have children.
 Talk to your healthcare provider if you have concerns about fertility.

 These are not all the possible side effects of TECENTRIQ.
 Ask your healthcare provider or pharmacist for more information about the benefits and side effects of TECENTRIQ.

 You may report side effects to the FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.
 You may also report side effects to Genentech at 1-888-835-2555.

-Please see full Prescribing Information for additional Important Safety Information.
+Please see full Prescribing Information and Medication Guide for additional Important Safety Information.